See Contact Details for more information.

 Ellen has been a Wellington walker all her life and enjoyed walking and using public transport everywhere I've been - it is the most interesting way to get around.
 I noticed issues around walking when I had small children; instantly, vehicles parked and driving, or riding, along footpaths become a big concern, and crossing the road another challenge.
 I am interested in ensuring walking is given much more prominence as the priority sustainable transport mode and that it is better incorporated in urban design.

-Chris is a City Councilor in Palmerston North City.
-As councilor Chris promotes healthier, less polluting transport, waste minimization and enhanced neighbourhood vitality.
+Chris is in Palmerston North.
+As an ex-councilor Chris promotes healthier, less polluting transport, waste minimization and enhanced neighbourhood vitality.

 Gay is a librarian managing the Injury Prevention Information Centre based at The Univerisity of Auckland Tamaki Campus She is involved in her local community as chair of a newly incorporated residents' group.
 Gay uses public transport evey day and promotes the importance of the accessible journey and good walking links to connect communities.